To keep you alive and thriving, your body is constantly trying to solve a complex, multi-factorial nutrition puzzle that’s always changing.

 The final chart in this first part of a two-part analysis shows carbs vs fat vs our Diet Quality Score.
 Here, we can see that a diet with fewer carbs and fat and more protein contains more of every essential micronutrient.

-Generally, nutrient density, or the amount of micronutrients per calorie, aligns with protein.
+Generally, nutrient density, or the micronutrients per calorie, aligns with higher protein % foods.
 However, this is only up to about 50%.
 In the Macros Masterclass, we guide Optimisers to find the macronutrient intake that aligns with their goals.
 Given the opportunity, we tend to gravitate towards easily-accessible energy from fat and carbs.
 Hence, most people need more protein with less fat and carbs.

 Once you’ve built your foundations of adequate protein without excess energy, fine-tuning your diet by chasing the nutrients you’re currently not getting enough of is the next step.